labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step4.md

 Listing 20-11: Spawning a new thread for each stream

 As you learned in Chapter 16, `thread::spawn` will create a new thread and then run the code in the closure in the new thread.
-If you run this code and load _/sleep_ in your browser, then _/_ in two more browser tabs, you’ll indeed see that the requests to _/_ don’t have to wait for _/sleep_ to finish.
-However, as we mentioned, this will eventually overwhelm the system because you’d be making new threads without any limit.
+If you run this code and load _/sleep_ in your browser, then _/_ in two more browser tabs, you'll indeed see that the requests to _/_ don't have to wait for _/sleep_ to finish.
+However, as we mentioned, this will eventually overwhelm the system because you'd be making new threads without any limit.